 This Video Preview panel shows the currently selected frame.
-The selection is indicated on the timeline by a yellow line (in collapsed mode) or a border around the frame.
+The selection is indicated on the timeline by a yellow line.
 The Video Preview panel contains the following buttons to preview or create a time-lapse video from the project file:

 Note: We have significantly improved the quality of the preview in version 2.0 of the application.
-However HDD and CPU speed limits the preview quality significantly.
-Preview FPS can be very low for 10 megapixel images for non-SSD drives, or for slow CPUs.
+However, HDD and CPU speed limit the preview quality significantly.
+Preview FPS can be very low for 10-megapixel images for non-SSD drives, or for slow CPUs.

-At the top of the panel, you can find the list of sequence.
+At the top of the panel, you can find the list of sequences.
 The currently selected sequence is highlighted in the list.
 The IMPORT button opens the import screen.
-With this button new sequences may be easily added to a project.
+With this button, new sequences may be easily added to a project.

 Right clicking on a sequence button shows the popup menu.
 From this menu, the sequence can be removed or be moved to another position in the project.